 Option 6: With the Business rules in Kanbanize, you can automate a lot of actions in your process.

-Create Initiatives on the Timeline Workflow
+2. How to Create Initiatives in the Timeline Workflow

 The vertically green line marker always defines the current day.
 Don't forget to consider it as an indicator when you map your projects.